passthejoe/zen-of-debian/README.md

 ## Who am I?

 My name is [Steven Rosenberg](http://passthejoe.net).
 I am a journalist, writer and developer.
 Over the last decade and then some, I have written quite a bit about my experiences with computer hardware and software as a pretty much regular user learning things along the way.
+Much of that writing can be found at <http://blogs.dailynews.com/click> (mirrored at <https://passthejoe.wordpress.com>) and <http://stevenrosenberg.net/blog>.
+Newer posts are at <http://passthejoe.net>.

 During years and years of blogging, I have written hundreds of posts about Debian, Ubuntu, Fedora and other Linux distributions.
 I haven't counted, but I probably wrote more than 100 posts about OpenBSD.